chrisby/ml-on-fhir/README.md

 $ cd synthea
 $ ./gradlew build check test
 ```
 To generate `100` patients you simply need to run the following command.
-The patients will then be created in `../data/synthea/fhir_r4`.
+The patients will then be created in `data/synthea/fhir_r4` of the root directory.
 ```
 $ ./run_synthea -s 42 -p 100
 ```
 ## Import Patients into database
 Once all patients are generated, the last step is to import them into our database.
-Simply run:
+Simply run the following command in the root directory.
 ```
 $ ./import_data.sh
 ```